 Advocate for non-binary friendly policies.
 It’s important for nonbinary people to be able to live, dress and have their gender respected at work, at school, and in public spaces.

 Understand that, for many nonbinary people, navigating gendered spaces - like bathrooms - can be challenging.
 For many nonbinary people, using either the women’s or the men’s restroom might feel unsafe, because others may verbally harass them or even physically attack them.
-Nonbinary people should be able to use the restroom that they believe they will be safest in.
+Nonbinary people should to use the restroom that they believe they will be safest in.
 You can help support nonbinary people by accepting their judgment about where they feel most comfortable when dealing with spaces that are based on binary gender distinctions.

 Talk to nonbinary people to learn more about who they are.
 There’s no one way to be nonbinary.
 The best way to understand what it’s like to be nonbinary is to talk with nonbinary people and listen to their stories.